Skip to main content

 • Open Runtime

-• In the left-hand menu, press the User Administration located under the Administration tab
+• In the left-hand menu, press the User Management located under the Administration tab

 • In the User Management screen, navigate to the LDAP tab